 The Burbank Fire Department (BFD) is a proud and dedicated emergency medical services (EMS) provider for over 40 years.
-Over 82% of Burbank Fire Department's incidents are medical in nature.
-With the introduction of paramedic services in the mid-70’s, the BFD has continued to provide state of the art care to the citizens of Burbank.
+Over 80% of BFD's incidents are medical in nature.
+With the introduction of paramedic services in the mid-1970’s, the BFD has continued to provide state of the art care to the citizens of Burbank.
 The EMS program delivered by the BFD is recognized as one of the best in the state of California, and among the leaders in the United States.

 There are three rescue ambulances assigned to Stations 11, 13 and 15 effectively dividing the city into thirds to provide quick response times to emergencies.
 The frontline rescue ambulances currently in service are the newest and most efficient vehicles available.
 In addition, all BFD engine and truck companies are Advanced Life Support (ALS) capable.
 They carry essential paramedic equipment and are capable of providing ALS services when a Paramedic is assigned to that apparatus.
 Engine 12 and Engine 16 are staffed daily with a Paramedic.